OWASP/SecureCodingDojo/README.md

 - Eclipse Java EE latest version (developed with Neon) + Java 1.8 + tomcat 8 for the Insecure.Inc training app

 # Docker Images
-Check the relevant sections on the wiki for Docker setup instructions.
+Check the relevant sections on the [wiki](https://github.com/trendmicro/SecureCodingDojo/wiki) for training portal and Insecure.Inc Docker setup instructions.

 # Slack Setup Instructions
 You will need to create a Slack app for authentication.
 - Go to https://api.slack.com/
 - Hit Start Building and follow the prompts to create a Slack App in your Development Slack Team
-- Once your app is created you will be able to get your App Credentials to configure your config.js
+- Once your app is created you will be able to get your App Credentials to configure your config.json
 - Configure redirect urls under OAuth & Permissions.
 For example for a localhost setup the redirect url would be: http://localhost:8081/public/slack/callback

 # Google Setup Instructions
-Google authentication can also be configured in config.js.
+Google authentication can also be configured in config.json.
 You will need a Google developer account and obtain the OAuth credentials from the Google API console: https://console.developers.google.com

 In the same place you will setup your domain and authorized redirect URIs.
 For example for a localhost setup the redirect url would be: http://localhost:8081/public/google/callback